isabella232/iostp/src/userAdmin/userCakeV2.0.2/README.txt

 //--Installation.

-1. Before proceeding please open up models/db-settings.php
+1. Before proceeding please open up and modify models/db-settings.php and install/constants.php

 2. Create a database on your server / web hosting package.